znfish/m5-html-intro/README.md

 ```

 ### Body Section
 The `<body>` section of your page contains all elements that you want to render for your user.
-The content in your `<body>` section is typically organized into a variety of sections:
+The content in your `<body>` section should be organized into a variety of _**semantically meaning**_ sections (more on this in [module-6](https://github.com/info343c-a16/m6-html-accessibility)).
+These descriptive containers aren't explicitly visible to your user, but allow you to organize your content into meaningful sections, allowing screen readers to process the information, and making your code _much_ more interpretable:

 - `header`: The top of your page, which may contain an image, description of your page, and navigational elements
 - `nav`: The navigation section (typically in the `header`), which allows users to link to different sections of your page